trailblazer/trailblazer/README.md

 All our abstraction layers such as operations, form objects, view components, test gems and much more are used in [hundreds of OSS projects](https://github.com/trailblazer/trailblazer/network/dependents) and commercial applications in the Ruby world.

-We provide a visual debugger, a BPMN editor for long-running business processes, comprehensive documentation and a growing list of onboarding videos.
+We provide a visual debugger, a BPMN editor for long-running business processes, comprehensive documentation and a growing list of onboarding videos ([**TRAILBLAZER TALES**](https://www.youtube.com/channel/UCi2P0tFMtjMUsWLYAD1Ezsw)).

+Trailblazer is both used for refactoring legacy apps (we support Ruby 2.5+) and helping big teams organizing, structuring and debugging modern, growing (Rails) applications.

 ## Documentation